itchyny/github-migrator/README.md

   - Label name, description and colors
 - All the other things will be lost
   - Issue and pull request reactions
-  - Diffs view and review comments in pull requests
+  - Diffs (split) view of pull requests
   - Wiki
   - Projects, Milestones (will be implemented in the near future)
   - Default branch, Protection rules